Billy Kidd: Ski racing

 Kidd made a name for himself that first season at age 18 with an eighth place in the slalom and a 15th place in the giant slalom (GS) at the 1962 World Championships in Chamonix, France.
 After enduring a season hampered by injuries, Kidd entered the 1964 season with high hopes and gritty determination.
 A silver medalist in the slalom at the 1964 Winter Olympics in Innsbruck, Kidd was the first American man (along with Heuga, who took bronze in the same race) to earn an Olympic medal in alpine skiing.
 Both Kidd and Heuga were just 20 years old at the time.
 Kidd finished seventh in the giant slalom and 16th in the downhill.
 Completing all three races kept him eligible for the combined, then a non-medal event in the Olympics (but a World Championship medal event), and he took third for the FIS bronze.

 In the final non-World Cup season of 1966, Kidd won three crucial races in Europe and was actually outracing Jean-Claude Killy.
 Kidd suffered the first of two major injuries that almost ended his career, a left ankle sprain in late January, which resulted in a tendon operation.
 Later the same year, he broke his right tibia in two places during downhill training at the 1966 World Championships, held in August in Portillo, Chile.
 The injury also kept him out of the first World Cup season of 1967.
-During this injury time, he returned to college at the University of Colorado in Boulder.
+During this injury time, he returned to college at the University of Colorado Boulder.